Rankings.io Logo Manticore Blue

 If strong communication is a core value for your firm, then it's imperative that you study every part of your client journey to understand where you can communicate better.

-• The first phone call (perhaps to your custom number!) is a make or break moment, and it should go without saying that they shouldn't go through to voicemail.
-It's the client’s first two-way communication with your firm, so you'll need highly trained A-players on hand, whether that's attorneys or a specialized receptionist.
+• The first phone call (perhaps to your custom number!) is a make-or-break moment, and it should go without saying that they shouldn't go through to voicemail.
+It's the client's first two-way communication with your firm, so you'll need highly trained A-players on hand, whether that's attorneys or a specialized receptionist.

 • Emails are part of the fabric of attorney-client communication now, and they need to be on point.
 This communication method is less aggressive and intrusive than an actual phone call.
 While some clients would prefer that you send them an email instead of calling them, others are the opposite.
-Emails should have everything spelled out.
-Overcommunicate so nothing gets lost in translation!
+Emails should have everything spelled out so nothing gets lost in translation!

 Clarity: Why Sometimes You've Got To Quit The Jargon

 The main purpose of communication is to deliver a message in a way that the receiving party understands.
-Overuse of jargon can frequently get in the way of clarity.
-Customer service representatives are often trained to avoid jargon when speaking to a customer unless they're using universally accepted terms.The same rule applies to attorneys.
-If you are communicating with your client who is not an attorney himself, use layman’s terms when explaining technical concepts.
-This way, you lessen the chances of miscommunication.
+Overuse of legal jargon can frequently get in the way of clarity.
+Customer service representatives are often trained to avoid jargon when speaking to a customer unless they're using universally accepted terms.

 Consistency: Equip All Your Attorneys With The Right Skills

-Law firms should heavily invest in their attorneys’ communication skills training.
+Law firms should heavily invest in their attorneys' communication skills training.
 Remember, it's the job of a great leader to equip!
 Employees who have the right skills are assets of the organization and can help take the law firm to new heights.
-Those who are not skilled on the other hand, become liabilities; and could cause client dissatisfaction which will have an impact on the overall image of the law firm.

 Make A Difference: Go Above And Beyond

-• By proper expectations we mean do not overpromise and under deliver.
+• By proper expectations, we mean do not overpromise and underdeliver.

 • Deliver what is expected.
 To go above and beyond, try your utmost best to exceed those expectations.